form3/Mobiquity_Reactjs/README.md

 1. `git clone` the application into a desired directory.
 2. `cd` into the root of the project.
 3. run `npm install`.
 This may take a minute or two
-4. Once the installation is complete, run `npm start dev`.
+4. Once the installation is complete, run `npm run dev`.
 This will build the project and spin up a simple web server provided by webpack
 5. Open up your favorite browser (Latest versions of Chrome, Safari, and Firefox are tested) and navigate to [http://localhost:8080](http://localhost:8080)
 6. You should be presented with F1 Hero landing screen.
 7. To run application unit tests, run `npm run test` from the root of the project.